webplatform/mediawiki-conversion/README.md

   mkdir out
   ```

-1. **Review `WebPlatform\Importer\Commands\RunCommand` class, adapt to your installation**
+1. **Review the following to adapt to your installation**

+  * **lib/mediawiki.php**;
-  * **apiUrl** should point to your own MediaWiki installation you are exporting from
+    * `MEDIAWIKI_API_ORIGIN` to match your own MediaWiki installation you are exporting from
+    * `COMMITER_ANONYMOUS_DOMAIN` to match the domain name you want your users to use email domain.
+(Useful to expose history and users, without giving away their real email address.)
-  * If you need to superseed a user, look at the comment "Fix duplicates and merge them as only one" uncomment and adjust to your own project
+  * If you need to superseed a user, look at the `WebPlatform\Importer\Commands\RunCommand` class at the comment "Fix duplicates and merge them as only one", uncomment and adjust to suit your needs.

 1. **Review [TitleFilter][title-filter] and adapt the rules according to your content**

   Refer to [Reports](#Reports), at the [URL parts variants](#url-parts-variants) report where you may find possible file name conflicts.

 1. **Run first pass**